doublesync/stat-manager/README.md

 <h1 align="center">Welcome, this is 👋 stat-tracker</h1>
 <h3 align="center">An open-source statistic tracker for sports leagues.</h3>
 <p>This was a project for an online basketball simulation league.
-It was a slated to be a successor to our [original league.](https://github.com/doublesync/django-hoops)</p>
+It was a slated to be a successor to our original league: https://github.com/doublesync/django-hoops</p>

 - 💹 Statistic tracking and display.
 - 👶 Player and team creation.